 It might be easy to forget around all these dynamic people and fun games and toys that this is a professional space.
 To that end, we expect our members (students and faculty) to conduct themselves as such.
 In academia, professionalism often breaks down into collegiality and service.

 Participation in lab life and in community initiatives can take many forms.
 Colleagues help each other talk through their work, offer suggestions and encouragement, remember to email each other a great link or reference they thought of in connection with a project, attend each other’s talks, share knowledge with each other about research grants, tell each other where the good ramen is, and show up for other people’s playtests.
+We encourage participation both in-person and across TAG’s virtual spaces, acknowledging that some of our members cannot physically enter the lab space for a number of reasons.
 When our community members support each other, we all benefit.

 TAG aims to grow and change responsively with the needs of our community as well as the social and academic conversations happening around us.
 We embrace adaptability, from daily practicalities to larger cultural shifts.